Hits Out of Hell: Missing video

 A VHS version of Hits Out of Hell was later released in the United Kingdom and included the music video for "Dead Ringer for Love".
 This was only edited into the United States version when it was released with Bat Out of Hell as a special edition.

 Reedits

 In the original video for "Paradise by the Dashboard Light" as released to television and in 35mm prints, the male/female "Hot Summer Night" prologue from "You Took the Words Right Out of My Mouth" was spoken live by Jim Steinman and Karla DeVito before the song performance.
 On this compilation, the prologue was removed and spliced in front of the video for "You Took the Words Right Out of My Mouth", ostensibly to properly replicate the album Bat Out of Hell, and the video for "Paradise by the Dashboard Light" goes right into the performance.

+The video was reissued on DVD in 2000 as a stand along DVD and again in 2006 as a second disc with Bat Out Of Hell: Special Edition.
+These editions included Dolby Digital 5.1 Surround Sound and PCM Stereo audio options for the video content as well as a Biography and a Discography in the menu options.